percyqaz/UltimateInventory/README.md

 ![demo2](https://user-images.githubusercontent.com/21290233/232255429-a0437498-1c26-4fcd-8393-4da04e667f01.gif)

 > [!NOTE]
 > Bonus!
-If you are running PaperMC, you can also open stonecutters, grindstones, looms, smithing tables and cartography tables the same way as crafting tables.
+If you are running PaperMC, you can also open anvils, stonecutters, grindstones, looms, smithing tables and cartography tables the same way as crafting tables.

 This plugin was made for my private survival server.
 I've released it to the public spigot forums where others may find it useful.